If you are ready to join us and become a member of the GVCC, register here.

 If you are new to competitive bike racing, welcome!
 The Genesee Valley Cycling Club has been promoting and supporting cycling events since 1973.
 We have a rich history of providing organized, fun and competitive events for cyclists in and around the Rochester, New York area.
 Our membership is typically between 100-200 active members from teenagers to 70+ years old.
 And our relatively new cyclocross clinics (held in fall) have given those as young as 6 years old a competitive cycling experience.

 As a new rider we recognize that approaching a new group and sport may be intimidating.
 Road cycling, or "roadies" are known for adhering to weird customs, styles, and unpublished etiquette.
 No worries.
 Ask questions, be observant, and be open to suggestions from other members.
 When in doubt, approach the Race Director with questions.

 To join us, please register with the club here.
 We offer a one month trial membership if you'd like to kick-the-tires.
-If you are a junior (18 and under) we offer a free membership.
-Please contact us at email@example.com for more information.
+If you are a high school or college student we offer a free membership.
+Please contact us at firstname.lastname@example.org for more information.

 - Do I need to be on a team?

 Nope.
 In fact we encourage new riders to avoid joining a team.
 Riding "unattached" or as a "cutter" is the best way to learn how to race and achieve results and USAC upgrade points if that is your goal.

 Generally everyone will be in cycling specific shorts and a cycling jersey.
 You must wear a helmet to participate.

 It depends!
 Most training events average a little over 20mph.
 Don't let that intimidate you, remember the draft is real!
 Over the course of an event the speed can and will fluctuate widely, from easy moments under 17mph to sprints over 30mph.